 Dr. Yamasaki’s teaching and mentoring philosophy is motivated by both her diverse experiences and her program of research.
-Her empirically based practices, which involve using diverse methodologies, developing student-centered lessons, and incorporating an emphasis on real-world applications, are guided by the principle that student engagement is essential to facilitating learning.
+Her empirically-based practices, which involve using multiple mediums when teaching, developing student-centered lessons, and incorporating critical-thinking activities that broaden students’ perspectives, are guided by the principle that student engagement is essential to facilitating learning.

 For quick reference, a list of the courses Dr. Yamasaki’s has taught is listed below.
 A PDF version of her full C.V. is available for download here.

 “Dr. Yamasaki is a lecturer who does not lecture…she explores different topics alongside her students.” – Undergraduate student

 “As a teacher, Dr. Yamasaki continuously encouraged creative thinking through inspiring open discussions relating to course topics…[she] fostered original ideas by praising all novel thoughts and participation within class.” – Graduate student

 “When we dove into heavy course material, Dr. Yamasaki taught with clarity and eloquence unmatched by some lecturers twenty years her senior.” – Undergraduate student